v-goncalves/angular-elements/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run build && npm run package` to build and package the project.
+The build artifacts will be stored in the `dist/` directory and the composed production build in the directory `docs/`.

+## Run prod build

+Run `npm run build && npm run package && npm run serve-prod` to build, package end serve the production files.
+The build artifacts will be stored in the `dist/` directory and the composed production build in the directory `docs/`.

 ## Running unit tests